 Course Requirements.
-To be recommended for candidacy for the Ph.D. degree in applied mechanics, the student must, in addition to the general Institute requirements:
+To be recommended for candidacy for the Ph.D. degree in Applied Mechanics, the student must, in addition to the general Institute requirements:

-- a. complete 12 units of research; - b. complete at least 50 units of advanced courses arranged by the student in conference with his adviser and approved by the faculty in applied mechanics; - c. pass with a grade of at least C an advanced course in mathematics or applied mathematics such as AM 125 abc, Ph 129 abc, or AMa 101 abc, acceptable to the faculty in applied mechanics.
-The requirement in mathematics shall be in addition to requirement (b) above, and shall not be counted toward the minor requirements.
+a. complete 12 units of research;

+- b. complete at least 108 units of advanced courses arranged by the student in conference with his adviser and approved by the faculty in applied mechanics.
+If the student chooses to take a subject minor, the units thereof may be included in the total of 108, subject to the approval of the faculty in applied mechanics; - c. pass with a grade of at least C an advanced course in mathematics or applied mathematics such as AM 125 abc, Ph 129 abc or AMa 101 abc, acceptable to the faculty in applied mechanics.
+The requirement in mathematics shall be in addition to requirement (b) above and shall not be counted toward a minor; - d. pass an oral examination on the major subject, and, if the student has a minor, examination on the subject of that program may be included at the request of the discipline offering the minor.

 Language Requirements.
-The student is encouraged to discuss with his adviser the desirability of taking foreign languages, which may be included in a general minor or as a subject minor with the proper approvals.
+The student is encouraged to discuss with his adviser the desirability of taking foreign languages, which may be included in a minor with proper approvals.
 Foreign languages are not required.